-If this site displays incorrectly in Internet Explorer 9
+If you are viewing this website with Internet Explorer 9

 Magazines and The Law